Skip to main content

 Frequently Asked Questions

-Red Bow is a casual role playing game with horror and thriller themes.
+Red Bow is a casual role playing game with horror, thriller and violence themes.
+Common tags for Red Bow include indie, linear, psychological, exploration, pixel graphics and others.

 Red Bow is available on Nintendo Switch, Xbox Series X|S, PC, PlayStation 5 and others.